Stephanie Deste: Early life

+Career

 Theatrical career

 Fanny Dietz adopted the stage name of 'Stephanie D'Este'.

 By 1917, aged sixteen years, D'Este was a member of a company of actors in London performing two plays a week, presenting melodramas such as The Lights o' London and The Dangers of New York.
 As a fluent French speaker, she was also a member of a French company.
 D'Este played leading roles in the comedy play Masks and Faces and in 1920 she had a role in the bazaar scene of Chu Chin Chow in London, which she played "with a snake curled up on her shoulder".

-In September 1921 D'Este travelled to Canada to perform in John Galsworthy's play The Skin Game.
+In September 1921.
+D'Este travelled to Canada to perform in John Galsworthy's play The Skin Game.
 By her later account, the play "flopped"; when it was time to return to England D'Este "ran away" and eventually made her way to Chicago.
 D'Este had decided to remain in America because the theatres of London were "still recovering" from the effects of World War I. In a 1924 interview she "defined America as the land of activity and England as a nice land in which to be lazy".
 In Chicago D'Este was initially unable to find a job because of her English accent, a period she later described as involving "some starvation and several misadventures".

 D'Este eventually relocated to New York "where the English accent was an asset" and found work with the Theatre Guild, appearing in many of their productions including Peer Gynt.
 She also found work with the Marion Wilcox Company on Long Island.
-From November to February 1923 D'Este performed the role of "a gentlewoman" in Shakepeare's Hamlet, at the Sam H. Harris Theatre in New York's theatre district (with a cast that included John Barrymore in the title role and Tyrone Power Sr. as Claudius, King of Denmark).
+From November to February 1923 D'Este performed the role of "a gentlewoman" in Shakespeare's Hamlet, at the Sam H. Harris Theatre in New York's theatre district (with a cast that included John Barrymore in the title role and Tyrone Power Sr. as Claudius, King of Denmark).

 D'Este was cast as Salome in Oscar Wilde's play of the same name by the Co-Operative Play Company in Chicago.
 While she was engaged with the company D'Este became ill and spent several months in hospital.
 After her recovery she found work as a model, before returning to New York where in 1924 she was engaged to again play Salome.